ISISComputingGroup/ibex_developers_manual/Developer-Updating.md

 Updating your local IBEX

+If you just want a clean start then you can use a pre-built build server checkout [[Developer-Server-Build]] as a new starting point

+If you want to up date your existing checkout, read on...

 Firstly you may want to check what branches all your submodules are on:

     git submodule foreach "git branch" | egrep "^Entering|^\*"